How can we make it fun and easy for people to plan multi-location events?

 Given the abbreviated timeline of this hackathon, I chose a relatively simple User Flow for my Prototype, and chose to design only the mobile version of the app.
 The Prototype task flow shows Anna trying catch up with her friends as they change loctions during Christina's birthday celebration.

 I grabbed a big pile of paper and sketched out variations of screen layouts, navigational systems, and UI elements.
 After looking at several options, my teammates and I decided that we liked the idea of using design elements that referenced subway maps.
-The sketched wireframes shown below are the early versions of what I ended up designing in Sketch for the Prototype.
+The sketched wireframes shown below are the early versions of what I ended up designing for the prototype.

 While the devs on my team worked on the back-end (coding in Rails and PostgreSQL), I designed our web app Home screen.
 It went through some significant variations before I settled on a visual design that I was happy with.
 The bottom screen shows the responsive version that our team coded for the demo.